 Q. Which areas are closed during the catch-and-keep season.

 A. After the catch and release season ends (April 1), we remove the special regulatory signs and reestablish the closed hatchery boundary area.
-Consult the current Arizona state fishing regulations for additional information.
+Click here to view the map and information specific to Silver Creek Hatchery closed areas.

 Q. Can we hunt on Silver Creek Wildlife Area?